jflorian/doubledog-apache/README.md

 Literal content for the file.
 If neither *content* nor *source* is given, the content of the file will be left unmanaged.

 ##### `ensure`
-Instance is to be `present` (default) or `absent`.
-Alternatively, a Boolean value may also be used with `true` equivalent to `present` and `false` equivalent to `absent`.
+Instance is to be `'present'` (default) or `'absent'`.
+Alternatively, a Boolean value may also be used with `true` equivalent to `'present'` and `false` equivalent to `'absent'`.

 ##### `filename`
 Name to be given to the file, without any path details.
 This may be used in place of *namevar* if it's beneficial to give *namevar* an arbitrary value.

 ##### `group`
 File group account.
-Defaults to 'apache' which is appropriate for most files.
+Defaults to `'apache'` which is appropriate for most files.

 ##### `mode`
 File access mode.
-Defaults to '0640' which is appropriate for most files.
+Defaults to `'0640'` which is appropriate for most files.

 ##### `owner`
 File owner account.
-Defaults to 'root' which is appropriate for most files.
+Defaults to `'root'` which is appropriate for most files.

 ##### `source`
 URI of the file content.
 If neither *content* nor *source* is given, the content of the file will be left unmanaged.